-AL: What about the so-called coming together of Catholics and Protestants?
-What about trends, moral and political?
-If you hadn’t been called into the ministry, ever wonder what profession you might have been in?
-Any special message on your heart you haven’t as yet brought?
+AL: What about the so-called coming together of Catholics and Protestants.
+What about trends: moral and political?
+If you hand been called into the ministry, have you ever wondered what profession you might have been in?
+Any special message on your heart you haven’t has yet brought?
 What’s the hardest part of the ministry?

-AL: Eleven forty-four, John, so my last question is this.
-When the Lord does call John MacArthur to be with Himself, for what would he like to be remembered?
+AL: So, my last question is this: when the Lord does call John MacArthur to be with Himself, for what would he like to be remembered?

-JOHN: Well I think that it’s just that I was faithful to teach the Scripture.
-It’s just that God was gracious and sustained my whole life in faithfulness to preach and teach the Scripture.
-That’s plenty good for me.
+JOHN: Well, I think it’s just that I was faithful to teach the Scripture.
+It’s – just that I was – that God was gracious and sustained my whole life in faithfulness to preach and teach the Scripture.
+That’s plenty good; it’s enough for me.

-Lord, we love John and Patricia and the family.
-We love what You’re doing through him, ultimately around the world in so many different venues, in so many different areas of media.
-We pray Your hand of blessing may be upon John, very distinctly in these important days.
-And with the rest of us.
-Help him to end well in Your name, we pray.
-Amen.
+AL: Lord, we love John and Patricia and family.
+We love what You’re doing through him – ultimately around the world in so many different venues and so many different areas of media.
+We pray Your hand of blessing may be upon John very distinctly in these important days and with the rest of us.
+Help him to end well, in Your name we pray, amen.

 This article is also available and sold as a booklet.